This command-line tool starts, stops, or enables

 Start, stop, update, and query a trace session.

-Set up a buffer in which the event traces are
+Set up a buffer in which the event traces are logged by the

-Create a log file to which the buffer is
+Create a log file to which the buffer is flushed.
+You can also set

-which the buffer is delivered directly to the
+up a real-time mode in which the buffer is delivered directly to the

 consumer.

-Provide more specific control over system-level
+Provide more specific control over system-level tracing.

 Control the level of tracing required.

-TraceLog first creates a cyclical buffer and
+TraceLog first creates a cyclical buffer and enables tracing.
+The

-operating system or an application (the
+WMI provider, such as the operating system or an application (the

-directory service, for example), starts tracing
+directory service, for example), starts tracing events.
+These traces

-As the buffer is filled, the data is written to
+are written to the buffer.
+As the buffer is filled, the data is

-application) can take data directly from the
+as TraceDmp or another application) can take data directly from the

 buffer.

-TraceLog Display Logger Name Name of the logging
+TraceLog Display Logger Name Name of the logging instance.
+For the

-Logger.
-Otherwise, it defaults to what you have
+kernel, the name is NT Kernel Logger.
+Otherwise, it defaults to what

-provided.
-(See Example 2 in "TraceLog
+you have provided.
+(See Example 2 in "TraceLog Examples.")

 Logger Id ID of the logger.